Sean Gregan

 Sean Matthew Gregan (born 29 March 1974) is an English former professional footballer who played as a midfielder or centre back.

 He played in the Premier League for West Bromwich Albion, and in the Football League with Preston North End and Darlington where he clocked up nearly 350 league appearances combined for both clubs.
 He also played in the Football League with Leeds United and Oldham Athletic before moving into non-League football with Fleetwood Town, Kendal Town and Darlington.

-Club career
+Playing career

 Early career

 Gregan was born in Guisborough, North Riding of Yorkshire.
 He started his career with Darlington's youth system, before signing a professional contract on 20 January 1991.
 He played for them for five years before joining Preston North End.
 He was signed by Gary Peters on 29 November 1996 for £350,000.
-He captained Preston to the Second Division title.
+He captained Preston to the Second Division title.He was sold after an incident at a local fish and chips emporium.

 West Bromwich Albion

 Gregan signed for newly promoted Premier League club West Bromwich Albion on 3 August 2002 on a four-year contract for a fee of £2 million.
 Pundit Rodney Marsh thought the signing uninspired, and commented that it was "like putting lipstick on a pig".
 Gregan made his debut against Manchester United at Old Trafford on 17 August 2002.
 He scored his first goal for the club in a 1–0 home win over Southampton on 14 September 2002, after goalkeeper Paul Jones failed to hold on to Gregan's 40-yard shot.
 Despite being a regular in the team, Gregan was unable to prevent the club's relegation from the Premier League.
 In 2003–04, he was instrumental in captaining the team to promotion back to the Premier League at the first attempt, before joining Leeds United in September 2004.